top of page

 The importance for Managed Services

-Typically there is an extensive transition period during which support worsens before it settles.
-By adopting Flow Management and including audits, quick improvement can be shown instead -improvement that continues while support settles.
+Many IT organisations outsource support to a Managed Service Provider (MSP).
+Typically, during the extensive transition period, support worsens before it eventually settles.
+By adopting Flow Management and including audits, quick improvement can be shown instead - improvement that continues while support settles.

 For existing outsourced support environments, the importance of SOFF-aligned audits is the same.